 The medical community’s understanding of fibromyalgia has increased over the last few years.
 However, the true cause of fibromyalgia is still unknown and diagnosis can be difficult.
 Unfortunately, this means that fibromyalgia treatment that works for you is still an imperfect science that requires coordinated care between you and your doctor.
-Your fibromyalgia treatment will likely consist of a mix of lifestyle changes, alternative therapies, and medical approaches.
+Your regimen to treat fibromyalgia will likely consist of a mix of lifestyle changes, alternative therapies, and medical approaches.

 The basics of fibromyalgia treatment